Fifth-Order-Ignorant/Baobab/doc/sprint0/PB.md

    </td>
   </tr>
   <tr>
-   <td>As Eidi, I can form a team and add members to my team.
+   <td>As Eidi, I can form a team and add members to my team so that our deliverables can be submitted as a group.
    </td>
    <td>
 <ul>